-Your employer counts you as one of your organization's most valuable contributors.
+As the recipient of this booklet, your employer counts you as one of your organization's most valuable contributors.
 And for that, you've been selected for an exclusive opportunity to participate in a supplemental retirement plan.
 If you're interested in saving more, managing your tax bill, or retiring early, this plan could be for you.

-Officially called a nonqualified deferred compensation plan, it's a way to save that lets you delay part of your current compensation-before taxes are taken out-in exchange for some significant perks.
+Officially called a 457(b) nonqualified deferred compensation plan, it's a way to save that lets you delay part of your current compensation-before taxes are taken out-in exchange for some significant perks.